ertaiNL/GNOME-NextBusNL/README.md

 - enable the NextBusNL extension

 This should add at the right-top of your sceen a bus-icon.
 When you click on it you get the next busses for your stop.

+## windows program
+Not really usable yet.
+Still working on this.

+Uses the following libraries:
+- Newtonsoft.Json.10.0.3